adeneche/opentsdb-maprdb-install/README.md

 You can set the path for the OpenTSDB tables to anything you desire.
 Just ensure that the base folder (e.g. /user/mapr) exists in your MapR Distributed File System.
 This same path will be used in __Step 6__.

-Open /etc/opentsdb/opentsdb.conf, and edit the following properties __NOTE:__ Be cautious to NOT have spaces at the end of your lines because the OpenTSDB properties parser can cause unexpected behavior if you have a space at the end of a value
+Open /etc/opentsdb/opentsdb.conf, and edit the following properties

+__NOTE:__ Be cautious to NOT have spaces at the end of your lines because the OpenTSDB properties parser may ignore your value if you have a space at the end of the line
 ```ini
 # ONLY set this to false for MapR-DB lower than v4.x
 tsd.storage.enable_compaction = false